-Federal appeals court ruling nearly triggers Idaho abortion law
+Appeals court ruling nearly triggers Idaho abortion law

 The Idaho law makes providing an abortion to a woman whose embryo has detectible cardiac activity punishable by up to five years in prison.
 It would also allow the woman who receives the abortion to sue the provider.

-Supporters of the Idaho law have said they would like it challenged in the 9th U.S. Circuit Court of Appeals and then decided at the U.S. Supreme Court, which has a 6-3 conservative majority after then-President Donald Trump appointed three justices.
+Supporters of the Idaho law have said they would like it challenged in the 9th U.S. Circuit Court of Appeals and then decided at the U.S. Supreme Court, which has a 6-3 conservative majority after former President Donald Trump appointed three justices.

 Ultimately, backers would like to see the Idaho law play a role in overturning Roe v.
 Wade, the 1973 Supreme Court decision legalizing abortion nationwide.
 A reversal of Roe would mean abortion policy would revert to the states.